How to Enable SSH on Ubuntu

 ssh username@ip_address

-Make sure you change username with the actual user name and ip_address with the IP Address of the Ubuntu machine where you installed SSH.
+Make sure you change username to the actual username and ip_address to the IP Address of the Ubuntu machine where you installed SSH.

-If you don’t know your IP address you can easily find it using the ip command :
+If you do not know the IP address, you can easily find it using the ip command :

 ip a